Improving wafer-scale Josephson junction resistance variation in superconducting quantum coherent circuits: Introduction

-In this work, we strive to further improve this absolute level of resistance variation, and to realize it over a larger wafer size in order to increase the yield of functional multi-qubit chips which have tight tolerances on qubit frequency.
-Furthermore we investigated designs where a SQUID replaces a single junction and the magnetic flux-tunability of the circuit inductance is limited by introducing asymmetry in the SQUID junction areas ($\geq$ 5:1) to reduce the susceptibility to flux noise \cite{Koch2007, Hutchings2017}.
-As such, we produced small junctions over a range of areas spanning 0.0036 to \SI{0.013}{\square\micro\meter}.
-As a note, in such SQUIDs, the smaller junction only affects the tuning range and we focus on tight control over the critical current of the larger junction.
+In this work, we strive to further improve this absolute level of resistance variation, and to realize it over a larger substrate in order to increase the yield of functional multi-qubit chips which have tight tolerances on qubit frequency.
+Furthermore, we investigated designs where a SQUID replaces a single junction and the magnetic flux-tunability of the circuit inductance is limited by introducing asymmetry in the SQUID junction areas ($\geq$ 5:1) to reduce the susceptibility to flux noise \cite{Koch2007, Hutchings2017}.
+As such, we produced small junctions over a range of areas spanning 0.0036 to 0.013 \textmu m$^2$.
+It is important to note that in such SQUIDs, the smaller junction only affects the tuning range so we focus on tight control over the critical current of the larger junction.